Creating a Digital Process

 Once the trigger is defined, you can configure the subsequent steps in the workflow by selecting them from a list of available process actions.
 Use them to build the flow according to your business requirements.
 To start creating a new step, the add icon and then step.

-• The first thing you can choose as a process step is a Scenario that represents an action to happen.
+From the step type list, select Scenario - it represents an action to happen.
 For example, when a new customer is created you want to welcome them with an email with some first account information.
 In that case, you use a scenario build for your tenant.
-You can either choose a fixed one, or configurable where you can do additional adjustments.
-For example:

 Whenever you want to remove a trigger or a process step, you can do so directly in the relevant block by choosing the Remove action under the three dots icon.